AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on agnosticism.
 Ensure that the code is compatible with both Linux and macOS and adheres to Bash best practices.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if it follows the guidelines for agnosticism: Is the code compatible with both Linux and macOS?
 Does it adhere to Bash best practices?
-Is the script built-in Bash commands only?: [Insert Bash Script Code Here]
+Is the script built-in Bash commands only?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on agnosticism.
 Ensure that the code is compatible with both Linux and macOS and adheres to Bash best practices.
 Provide a revised version of the code that aligns with these guidelines."